nlimpert/crosscut/guideline.rst

    Bring Yourself Up to Date
    =============================================================================

-   .. internal:: The very first step to take to work with a repository is to
+   .. role:author:: The very first step to take to work with a repository is to
       clone it, using the :bash:`git clone` command.

       .. code-block:: bash